tamilselvan-lws/Documents/Litespeed Web Server.md

 <img alt="Ubuntu" src="/Images/op-gracefull-restart.png" />

-Verify that your server is now using the specified PHP version by visiting the informational page at port <mark style="background-color:#e3e8f4;border-radius:5px;padding:2px">8088</mark>:
+Verify that your server is now using the specified PHP version by visiting the informational page at port <code>8088</code>:

 The page will now display the specified version number.